 - Demonstrated flexibility and openness in responding to changing work priorities and environment.

 - Proven ability to communicate clearly and concisely in English both orally and in writing is essential.

 - South African citizenship required.

 Additional skills (preferred)

 All applicants are required to apply for this position through STAR’s online recruitment system at https://www.ghstar.org/, which allows you to store your CV/resume and separate cover letter describing your qualifications and experience, interest and familiarity with issues relating to this position, and how this position relates to your career goals is required for each application.
-All applications will be reviewed until position is filled.
+All applications will be reviewed until filled by 5:00 pm Eastern time.